JLeung46/Movie_recommender/README.md

 7.)
 Predict ratings for all users by weighing the similarity between the target item and other items user has rated.

 8.)
-Calculate RMSE between ratings from train & test set.
+Calculate RMSE between predicted ratings and actual ratings from test set.

 ### Usage: